bowmanjd/sucker/README.md

 ## Usage

-Obtain a CSV file with the following structure (the header line is critical):
+Obtain a (UTF-8 encoded) CSV file with the following structure (the header line is critical):

 | Name  | SKU | URL                                              |
 | ----- | --- | ------------------------------------------------ |